-39. Schedule "B.6" of the Official Plan is hereby further amended by removing the lands shown as Part 1 on Schedule 'F' - Map 2 of 2, attached hereto, from the Townsend Urban Boundary and by redesignating the lands from Residential and Community Commercial to Agriculture.
+42. Schedule "B.6" of the Official Plan is hereby further amended by removing the lands shown as Part 1 on Schedule 'F' - Map 2 of 2, attached hereto, from the Townsend Urban Boundary and by redesignating the lands from Residential and Community Commercial to Agriculture.

-- 40. Schedule "B.6" of the Official Plan is hereby further amended by removing the lands shown as Part 2 on Schedule 'F' Map 2 of 2, attached hereto, from the Townsend Urban Boundary. - 41.
-Schedules "A.2" and "E.2" of the Official Plan are hereby further amended by removing the lands shown as Parts 1 and 2 on Schedule 'F' Map 2 of 2, attached hereto, from the Townsend Urban Boundary. - 42.
-Schedule "B.6" of the Official Plan is hereby further amended by deleting reference to site specific policy Nant.
-9 and to site specific policy Nant.
+- 43. Schedules "A.2" and "E.2" of the Official Plan are hereby further amended by removing the lands shown as Part 1 on Schedule 'F' Map 2 of 2, attached hereto, from the Townsend Urban Boundary. - 44.
+Schedule "B.6" of the Official Plan is hereby further amended by deleting reference to site specific policy area Nant.
+9 and to site specific policy area Nant.
 10.